-Drivers have documented their hours of service in paper logbooks for decades.
-And this approach made it easy to cover up violations of the HOS regulation.
+For decades, drivers have been recording their hours of service in paper logbooks.
+However, this approach has made it easy for drivers to cover up violations of the Hour of Service (HOS) regulation.

-This ELD is a hardware device that is attached to the vehicle engine to monitor driving time and transmit data during roadside inspections.
+To improve compliance with the HOS regulation, Congress mandated the use of electronic logbooks (elog) in 2012.
+This hardware device is attached to the vehicle engine to monitor driving time and transmit data during roadside inspections.

-There had been concerns about how the ELD mandate would affect truck driver’s salary, as well as safety effects of drivers, who are prone to being more stressed by driving longer than the maximum periods permitted by the hours of service law.
+However, there were concerns about how the ELD mandate would affect truck driver’s salary and safety.
+Drivers who drive longer than the maximum periods permitted by the HOS law can become more stressed.

-Is A Truck Driver Salary Getting Affected by The ELD Mandate?
+Has A Truck Driver Salary Been Affected by The ELD Mandate?

-The use of electronic logbooks will help quantify a problem faced by drivers: inroads into their travel time triggered by shippers as well as receivers delaying the loading and unloading of the goods.
+The use of electronic logbooks helps quantify a problem faced by drivers: inroads into their travel time triggered by shippers as well as receivers delaying the loading and unloading of the goods.

 Truck driver salary is typically paid by the mile.
 Then this unpaid “truck driver detention pay” is estimated to cost drivers $1.1 billion a year to $1.3 billion (an average of $1.300 to $1.500 per driver).

 Also, this detention period is expected to result in the risk of road accidents due in part to motivating drivers to speed up and compensate for distance that could otherwise not be driven due to detention time outside the permitted working time.